bjbbbb/Enhancing-Adversarial-Robustness-with-Conformal-Prediction/README.md

 If you find our article helpful to you, please cite the following article:

-@inproceedings{jie2025Enhancing,
+@inproceedings{bao2025enhancing,

   title={Enhancing Adversarial Robustness with Conformal Prediction: A Framework for Guaranteed Model Reliability},

   year={2025},

-  author={Bao, Jie and Zhang, Hanwei and Zhou Zhixin and Dang, Chuangyin and Luo Rui},
+  author={Bao, Jie and Dang, Chuangyin and Luo, Rui and Zhang, Hanwei and Zhou, Zhixin},

-  booktitle={Fifty-Two International Conference on Machine Learning}
+  booktitle={Proceedings of the Forty-second International Conference on Machine Learning (ICML)}

 }